 For the English version of this recipe click here!

-To prepare the air fryer polenta sticks, I used pre-cooked polenta, which is purchased at the supermarket in the refrigerated section (also available with the “gluten-free” label).
-This has the advantage of already having the right consistency to be cut and fried, but if you prefer, you can cook the polenta yourself: to get 250 g of already cooked polenta, you will need about 80 g of cornmeal (traditional or instant).
-Cook it in boiling water until you obtain a very firm polenta, pour it into a rectangular container lined with parchment paper and let it cool first at room temperature and then in the refrigerator for at least 5 hours, preferably overnight.
+To prepare air fryer polenta sticks, I used pre-cooked polenta, which is bought at the supermarket in the refrigerated section (also available with “gluten-free” label).
+This has the advantage of already having the right consistency to be cut and fried, but if you prefer you can cook the polenta yourself: to get 8.8 oz of already cooked polenta, you will need about 2.8 oz of polenta flour (traditional or instant).
+Cook it in boiling water until you get very firm polenta, pour it into a rectangular container lined with parchment paper, and let it cool first at room temperature and then in the refrigerator for at least 5 hours, better yet overnight.

-Then proceed to cut the polenta sticks: first, dry them well with a paper towel (even packaged pre-cooked polenta is always a bit moist), then cut it into slices about half a cm thick, and from these, cut sticks of the same thickness (1).
-Using a kitchen brush, brush them with a tablespoon of extra virgin olive oil (2).
+Then proceed to cut the polenta sticks: first, dry it well with a paper towel (even packaged pre-cooked polenta is always a bit moist), then cut it into slices about 1/4 inch thick, and from these, cut out sticks of the same thickness (1).
+With a kitchen brush, brush them with a tablespoon of extra virgin olive oil (2).

-If you have it, instead of the brush, you can also use an oil sprayer, in which case a couple of sprays will suffice.
-Line the basket of your air fryer with parchment paper and place the polenta sticks inside, trying to overlap them as little as possible (3).
+If you have it, instead of the brush you can also use an oil sprayer, in this case, a couple of sprays will suffice.
+Line your air fryer basket with a sheet of air fryer parchment paper and arrange the polenta sticks, trying to overlap them as little as possible (3).

-Cook them at 392°F for 15-20 minutes (it is not necessary to preheat the fryer).
-Cooking times may vary depending on the thickness of the sticks and their arrangement: it took me 15 minutes, but if your fryer is less spacious than mine and you had to overlap the sticks more, it might take a few more minutes, and it will also be a good idea to stir them halfway through cooking.
-When they are golden, remove the basket (4) and transfer the polenta sticks to a tray.
+Cook them at 392°F for 15-20 minutes (preheating the air fryer is not necessary).
+The cooking times may vary depending on the thickness of the sticks and also their arrangement: it took me 15 minutes, but if your air fryer is less spacious than mine and you had to overlap the sticks more, it might take a few more minutes, and it will also be a good idea to stir them halfway through cooking.
+When they are golden, remove the basket (4) and transfer the polenta sticks to a serving tray.

-Season the polenta sticks with a pinch of salt and a grind of pepper and serve them while they’re still hot.
+Season the polenta sticks with a pinch of salt and a grind of pepper and serve them while they are still hot.

 Storage

-If there are any leftover polenta sticks, you can store them in the fridge for a couple of days and briefly reheat them in the microwave or in the same air fryer.
+If there are any leftovers, you can store the polenta sticks in the fridge for a couple of days and reheat them briefly in the microwave or the same air fryer.

 Tips and Variations

 You can flavor the polenta sticks with chopped rosemary added at the end of cooking.
-Here’s also a fun idea for an appetizer different from the usual: prepare a cod cream following this recipe and divide it into small glass servings, garnished with a couple of polenta sticks.
+Here’s also a fun idea for an unusual appetizer: prepare a cod cream following this recipe and divide it into small serving glasses, garnished with a couple of polenta sticks.